bi-sdal/ari_base_dash/README.md

 # Army Research Institute Base Characteristics Dashboard

+An example of the running application can be found here: https://chendaniely.shinyapps.io/ari_base_dash/

 # Developer's Notes

 Since this project is on both gitlab and github please set the remotes such that a push command is automatically pushed into 2 locations